sigachev/update-ecs-task-dns/README.md

 * domain (the domain name of your public DNS namespace, for example `finmates.com`)
 * services (service names separated by "/" DNS entries should be updated for, for example `stocks/notifications`)

+In Lambda configuration choose NO VPC (this way it connects with ec2 nd ecs services OK)

 ## Demo

 Well, just start a Fargate task in your cluster.
 When the task has started up, the function creates an A-record-set in your